Volkswagen Golf Mk3: Coast

-The Golf Coast was a Cabrio-exclusive limited edition, and it featured the "Coast" graphic on the trunk.
+The Golf Coast was a limited edition exclusive to the Cabrio model, distinguished by the "Coast" graphic displayed on the trunk.

 Sport

-Just like the name, it was the sporty version of the Golf 3, which also featured a "Sport Edition" sticker.
+The Sport edition, true to its name, represented the sporty variant of the Golf 3.
+It prominently featured a "Sport Edition" sticker, highlighting its performance-oriented character.

 Classic

-The Golf Classic had an overall retro look and a "Classic Edition" silicon badge.
+The Golf Classic featured a distinctly retro design and included a "Classic Edition" silicone badge, enhancing its vintage appeal.

 Limited

-Just like the "Edition" edition of the Golf 4 Variant, it came packed with special features and the "Limited Edition" graphic on the inside step with a similar font.
+Similar to the "Edition" variant of the Golf 4 Variant, this model was equipped with a range of special features and included a "Limited Edition" graphic on the interior step, presented in a matching font.

-GTI/VR6 Edition
+GTI / VR6 Edition

-They featured their respective body-kit, "GTI/VR6 Edition" badges on the side and the GTI Edition also featured a sticker on the rear quarter panel that matches the font from the seats.
+The GTI/VR6 Edition models were distinguished by their respective body kits and featured "GTI/VR6 Edition" badges on the sides.
+The GTI Edition additionally showcased a sticker on the rear quarter panel, designed to match the font used on the interior seats.

 Kamei

-"Kamei Edition" was a limited edition made by the Wolfsburg-based aftermarket body parts manufacturer Kamei.

-It had the full Kamei kit and a "Kamei Edition" badge on the grille, offset to the right side.
+The "Kamei Edition" was a limited edition model produced in collaboration with Kamei, an aftermarket body parts manufacturer based in Wolfsburg.
+This edition featured the complete Kamei body kit and included a distinctive "Kamei Edition" badge, positioned on the right side of the grille.

 Ryder

-It featured small design changes but did not have a sunroof.
+The Ryder edition included several minor design modifications; however, it did not come equipped with a sunroof.

 Driver's Edition GTI VR6 (North America)

-1997 Model Year.
-It came in two colors Ginster Yellow and Jazz Blue.
-It also had red stitching on the steering wheel, special half aluminum - half leather golf ball shift knob with GTI logo, silver gauge faces, 15" seven spoke alloy wheels made by Speedline and brake calipers painted red.
-Most of the extras became standard on the 1998 GTI VR6 causing some confusion as to what a Driver's Edition is.
-The VIN can be used to confirm if a car is a Driver's Edition or not.
+The 1997 model year introduced the GTI Driver's Edition, available in two colors: Ginster Yellow and Jazz Blue.
+Distinctive features included red stitching on the steering wheel, a special shift knob designed with half aluminum and half leather, adorned with the GTI logo, and silver gauge faces.
+The vehicle was equipped with 15" seven-spoke alloy wheels manufactured by Speedline, complemented by red-painted brake calipers.

+Many of the features offered as extras in the Driver's Edition became standard on the 1998 GTI VR6, leading to some confusion regarding the distinctions between the two models.
+To verify whether a vehicle is a Driver's Edition, one can consult the Vehicle Identification Number (VIN).

 Henri Leconte

-It featured a leather interior with signed seats and a sticker representing 3D ball breaking the glass on the rear window.
+The Henri Leconte edition featured a leather interior with signed seats and included a distinctive sticker depicting a 3D ball breaking through the glass on the rear window.

 Henri Lloyd Yachting

-The GT based edition had a special front lip, rear bumper extension and a special grille, besides the rear badge.
+The Henri Lloyd Yachting edition, based on the GT model, included a special front lip, rear bumper extension, and a unique grille, along with a distinctive rear badge.

 Driver

-This regular Golf 3 received the GTI body-kit, together with the "Orlando" alloy rims and a small trunk spoiler.
+The Driver edition of the Golf 3, which was essentially a Golf 3, featuring the GTI body kit, complemented by "Orlando" alloy rims and a small trunk spoiler.